-I am an Information Officer appointed by the Chief Executive Officer of Canberra Health Services (CHS) under section 18 of the FOI Act to deal with access applications made under Part 5 of the Act.
-CHS was required to provide a decision on your access application by Monday 16 January 2023.
+I am an Information Officer appointed by the Chief Executive Officer of CHS under section 18 of the FOI Act to deal with access applications made under Part 5 of the Act.
+CHS was required to provide a decision on your access application by Monday 23 January 2023.

-I have identified three documents holding the information within scope of your access application.
+I have identified four documents holding the information within scope of your access application.
 These are outlined in the schedule of documents included at Attachment A to this decision letter.

-Decisions on Access
+Decisions

-I have decided to grant full access to three documents.
+I have decided to:

+- grant full access to three documents; and - refuse access to one document.

-My access decisions are detailed further in the following statement of reasons and the documents released to you are provided as Attachment B to this letter.
+My access decisions are detailed further in the following statement of reasons and the documents released to you are provided at Attachment B to this decision letter.